Genoa Keawe: Career

 She began performing music professionally prior to World War II at officers' clubs and at bandstand shows in Kailua.
 Eventually Keawe landed a radio show on KULA singing with John Kameaaloha Almeida.
 Like most other musicians, Keawe could not make a living solely on music.
 She also made money in her early years as a lei seller and as a taxi driver.

 Her long musical career had taken her throughout the islands and around the world.
 She had played at luʻaus, lounges, bars, and on numerous radio and television shows.

-Keawe had taken great pride in preserving "ʻōlelo Hawaii".
+Keawe had taken great pride in preserving "ʻōlelo Hawaiʻi".
 She learned to speak Hawaiian through her mother-in-law, who spoke Hawaiian as her first language.
 She arguably has perhaps the widest repertoire of traditional Hawaiian meles.
 Like many old-time Hawaiian singers and musicians, she played her music by ear.

 She had been recording music professionally since 1946.
 Her original record label was with the 49th State Hawaii record company.
 She then went on to record with Hula Records.
 After a falling out with the company she founded her own record label, Genoa Keawe Records, to record her music and the music of her family and friends.
 Along with the band, who had often been known as Aunty Genoa's Hawaiians, she helped to perpetuate Hawaiian music.

 Keawe is a recipient of a 2000 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.